keybase/client/go/saltpack/specs/saltpack_encryption.md

 The **recipient index** of each authenticator in the list corresponds to the index of that recipient's **payload key box** in the header.
-Before opening the **payload secretbox** in each payload packet, recipients must first verify the authenticator by repeating steps #1 and #2 and using [`crypto_auth_verify`](http://nacl.cr.yp.to/auth.html).
+Before opening the **payload secretbox** in each payload packet, recipients must first verify the authenticator by repeating steps #1 and #2 and then calling [`crypto_auth_verify`](http://nacl.cr.yp.to/auth.html).

+After encrypting the entire message, the sender adds an extra payload packet with an empty payload to signify the end.
+If a message doesn't end with an empty payload packet, the receiving client should report an error that the message has been truncated.

 The authenticators cover the SHA512 of the payload, rather than the payload itself, to save time when a large message has many recipients.
 This assumes the